Khush-Agrawal-007/EDA-projects/Projects/FlightPrediction/README.md

 - I will run the notebook fully, save a model artifact, and paste final evaluation metrics into this README.

 Contact
-- Khush Agrawal — add personal links.
+- Khush Agrawal â€” add personal links.